 He then parred to the 17th where he lost his ball in the rough to the left of the green but later holed from 40 feet for a par and a huge cheer from the gallery.
 He bogeyed the last to miss out on the play-off by a stroke, as did Padraig Harrington.

 Stuart Appleby scored a 65 and Thomas Levet and Steve Elkington both 66s to tie on six under.
 Els had a stroke to spare until two poor chips at the 16th meant a double bogey and he was now one behind.
 He birdied the 17th and parred the last for a 70, then parred each of the play-off holes.

-Levet bogeyed the last to lose his lead and the pair played the 18th again, Levet taking 5 again, while Els played a delicate bunker shot and made his 4.
+Levet bogeyed the last to lose his lead and the pair played the 18th again, Levet taking five once more, while Els played a delicate bunker shot and made his four.

 “I pulled myself together,” said Els, who first contended in The Open at Muirfield in 1992.
 “I guess I’ve got a little bit of fight in me when it counts.
 I’ve been after this for 10 years.”